Anne's Favorite Holiday Sweets:

 - Whisks are essential for incorporating air into ingredients such as eggs, either whole or separated, and whipping cream.

-- Wooden spoons are great for stirring custards and seeing how thickened they are by removing the spoon and streaking a finger across the spoon.
+- Wooden spoons are great for stirring custards and seeing how much they have thickened by removing the spoon and streaking a finger across the back of the spoon.

 Tip 5: Silicon is your best friend